-What is Funding Payments?
+What are Funding Payments?

-Popular Examples of Funding Payments
+The History of the term Funding Payments

 Crypto miners: receive payment for completing the complex calculations required to validate transactions on a blockchain network.
 This reward typically takes the form of cryptocurrency, such as Bitcoin or Ethereum.